 As one of the top supermodels of the 2000s, Chanel Iman is best known as a Victoria’s Secret model, but she is also no stranger to high-end luxury campaigns and high-fashion catwalk shows.
 In 2015, she appeared opposite A$AP Rocky in the indie hit Dope.

-So far, the 2010s have been the era of the Insta-famous; “It” girls – carved from frequent appearances on their family’s reality TV shows – transitioned into careers in modeling.
-The most popular models in the world right now are Kendall Jenner, Gigi Hadid, and Bella Hadid – all of whom have emerged from cameos on Keeping Up with the Kardashians and The Real Housewives of Orange County, respectively.
+The 2010s were the era of the Insta-famous; “It” girls – carved from frequent appearances on their family’s reality TV shows – transitioned into careers in modeling.
+The most popular and highest-paid models in the world right now are Kendall Jenner, Gigi Hadid, and Bella Hadid – all of whom have emerged from cameos on Keeping Up with the Kardashians and The Real Housewives of Orange County, respectively.

 Of the most popular models of the decade, Joan Smalls remains something of an outlier, having followed a more traditional path to fame.
 She did not have a glamorous and recognizable family name to accompany her rise to stardom.
 However, Smalls (who moved to New York to become a model and quickly signed to Elite Model Management) has put in hard work to become the eighth highest-paid model in the world according to Forbes magazine.
 She is also an Estée Lauder beauty ambassador and a familiar face on the biggest runways and in the most important campaigns in the fashion industry.

 Karlie Kloss is another famous face who came from humble origins, having grown up in St. Louis, Missouri.
 She entered the fashion world at the age of 14 in 2006, but her career didn’t coalesce into supermodel-dom until the 2010s.
 Since her meteoric rise, Kloss has been the face of dozens of major brands from Coach and Lanvin to Lacoste and Donna Karan.
-She is also a member of Taylor Swift’s #GirlSquad and has appeared in video segments for Swift’s tour as well as the music video for “Bad Blood”.
-Kloss is one of the brainier supermodels and has used her intelligence to launch a computer-coding scholarship for young women.
+She is now the new host of Project Runway, replacing Heidi Klum.
+Kloss is one of the brainier supermodels and has used her intelligence to launch a computer-coding scholarship for young women – so much more than just a pretty face.